 Determination is not based on diagnosis alone.
 The actual ability to drive safely and effectively should not be determined solely by diagnosis but instead by an evaluation focused on function and relevant history.

 Waiting Period

 Minimum — 6 months symptom free following a nonpsychotic major depression unaccompanied by suicidal behavior

 Minimum — 1 year symptom free following a severe depressive episode, a suicide attempt, or a manic episode

-NOTE: If more than one waiting period applies (because of multiple conditions or other comorbid diseases), examine the driver for certification after the completion of the longest waiting period.

 Decision